viamrobotics/docs/docs/get-started/_index.md

 ### Extensibility

-For everything that is not built-in, Viam has **modules**.
+For everything that is not built-in, Viam has {{< glossary_tooltip term_id="module" text="_modules_" >}}.
 Modules from the [**Viam Registry**](/registry/) provide custom components or services as _modular resources_ which are run alongside `viam-server`.
-When configuring your machine, you can choose choose and configure builtin components and services, as well as any available from the Viam Registry.
+When configuring your machine, you can choose and configure builtin components and services, as well as any available from the Viam Registry.
 You can also create your own resources for any hardware or software and add them to the Viam Registry.

 ### Standard APIs